hnrck/blog/content/posts/2020-06-13-1-legacy-c-in-modern-cpp.md

 ## Smart pointers integration

 What has just been presented is an integration solution based on the use of classes to hide the complexity of memory management, while providing cleaner access to data manipulation.
-Access to data manipulation is just a plus and the key is to improve memory management, and in modern C++ a native solution exists.
+Access to data manipulation is just a plus and the key is to improve memory management, and in modern `C++` a native solution exists.
 It is called smart pointers.
 Smart pointers are one of the mechanics of RAII, whose objective is to create a notion of data ownership.
-When the owner of a single pointer is destroyed (end of scope or end of life of an object), the single pointer is also destroyed, which is perfect for the fans of '}' as the best destuctor.
+When the owner of a single pointer is destroyed (end of scope or end of life of an object), the single pointer is also destroyed, which is perfect for the fans of '`}`' as the best destuctor.
 Use of smart pointers is very simple, the declaration of aliases can be done this way:
 ```C++
 using UpOldStruct = std::unique_ptr<old_struct>;